 For the holidays, I’m recapping some of our favorite turkey leftover recipes.
-Remember, it’s easy to shred leftover meat in the Vitamix.
+Remember, it’s easy to shred leftover meat in the Vitamix, food processor, or mixer.
 I use shredded leftover turkey to make turkey salad, turkey burritos, and turkey barbecue sandwiches.

 Turkey BBQ Sandwiches